g-script/better-tail/README.md

 #### lines _(default: 10)_

 Number of lines to tail.
-Can be prepend with `+` to start tailing from given line.
+Can be prepended with `+` to start tailing from given line.

 > _This option is superseded by [bytes option][bytes-option]._